edr3x/tmux-sessionizer/README.md

 ```bash
 bind-key -r f run-shell "tmux neww ~/.local/scripts/tmux-sessionizer"
 ```
+- i haven't done other shortcuts, if you want you can see [here](https://github.com/ThePrimeagen/.dotfiles/blob/master/tmux/.tmux.conf), for the example on how it is done.

 > This will create a new tmux session on your next desired project directory